ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 Filtering is restricting the set of all the objects in the store to a smaller set of objects satisfying a predicate.

-Let's start by adding an enumeration to represent predicates.
+Let's create an enumeration to represent predicates.

 ```swift
 enum Predicate {